ChrisZZhong/chriszzhong.github.io/_posts/2024-01-10-Java-interview-problems.md

 ## Immutability

-state of an object that cannot be changed after it is created
+state of an object that cannot be changed after it is created.

 1. final variable: value (reference) cannot be changed once assigned.
 2. final method: cannot be overridden.